tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Transformers-Part-2-:-Building-Blocks.md

 Therefore, for the case mentioned above, the Embedding Matrix is an N x M Matrix for our purposes.
 For the purposes of the Transformer, we tokenize each sentence (a collection of words) and then apply the Input Embeddings to the said tokenized input.

+We can take example values for our purposes.
+Let N = 3 and M = 5, then we have the following vectors and matrices.

+For the input vector, we may have:

+$$  The  \begin{bmatrix} 0.5 \cr 0.25 \cr 0.35 \end{bmatrix} $$

+The Embedding Matrix would be initialized as a random `3 x 5` Matrix.
+Note that Embedding Matrix would also be a part of the learning algorithm and therefore would be adjusted by the gradients for the errors in the outputs obtained from the backpropagation algorithm.

 ## Building Code Blocks

 We can see how this is done in code now.
 We create a file called `transformer.py`, but you are free to give it any name you wish.